Northwestern Pennsylvania

 Lake Shore Railway Historical Society is governed by a member-elected Board of Directors that meets monthly to conduct LSRHS business.Lake Shore Railway Historical Society's mission is to preserve, enjoy and share the memory, history and experience of railroading, particularly that of northwester

-The Elk County Historical Society is located in Ridgway, the county seat of Elk County which is in northwest Pennsylvania.
-Our organization consists of a Victorian Era house and the Robinson museum containing exhibits, a book store, and the genealogy room.
+The Elk County Historical Society is located in Ridgway, the county seat of Elk County in Northwest Pennsylvania.

 The Ridgway Heritage Council is a volunteer-based non-profit corporation dedicated to downtown revitalization, focusing on historic preservation.